-Extreme cold weather tends to give us somewhat of tension when it comes to the rigidity of our household gas pipelines.
-That is why we have researched thoroughly on this subject matter to give you important pieces of information to answer your questions.
+Extreme cold weather tends to make us tense, thinking rigid household gas pipelines could potentially freeze.
+We have researched thoroughly on this subject to give you important pieces of information to answer your questions.

 Unlike water pipes, gas pipes whose materials are highly tolerant of high and low temperatures carry natural gas that is too dry to freeze, even in cold weather.
 Thus, gas pipes could only freeze when there is water present inside or around the pipes.